jamesgrams/pull-up-flash/README.md

 2. Optionally, follow appropriate steps to make this binary run on startup.
 3. Install the [Chrome Extension](https://github.com/jamesgrams/pull-up-flash-extension) in your browser.

+### Additonal Notes

+*.
+On Ubuntu with Nvidia drivers, you may get some strange displays.
+You will need to disable hardware acceleration by right clicking the game/movie in Flash Player > Settings > Disable Hardware Acceleration.

 ## Building

 You will need npm and Node.js installed.
 You will also need `pkg` installed (`npm install -g pkg`).